zetxek/zetxek/ManagerREADME.md

 I intend to be transparent and predictable when interacting with others - so that's why I want to write down my "principles" in this kind of "Constitution of Adrián", documenting my basic assumptions and thoughts, and what I expect from others.

+# My leadership style

+First and foremost, I believe that to lead I need to earn your trust.
+For that, I have some pillars that I base my work relationships on: honesty, authenticity and curiosity.

+You can always hold me accountable on these pillars - and help me the kind of leader I want to be: at your service, helping you succeed and achieve your objectives (which will make the team stronger).

 # My role

 Right now I am working as a "Tech Lead" - therefore I try to focus on raising the technical quality of the solutions we provide to the rest of the company, and to empower other departments to make use of the solutions we create for them.
+On top of that I take some Engineering Manager responsbilities - managing the engineering team of 7 (backend, frontend and QA).

 My main priorities are: systems reliability and scalability, predictability, and having a good overview of what's going on in our systems and why that's happening.

-It doesn't mean that what we create needs to be perfect (nothing is, right?), but before the issues happen I need to know that they're possible, so I have already prepared a mitigation plan and can deal with them when they happen.
+It doesn't mean I do it all, especially with the growing team - so I try to teach and delegate as much as possible, to spread the knowledge.

-I am spread across different projects, so I will not have the deepest knowledge on some of the details - but that's when I rely on you to be aligned with me, and have made me aware of potential issues that we might face in the future, so we can deal with them at the right time.
+I oversee different projects at Digital, so I will not have the deepest knowledge on some of the details - but that's when I rely on you to be aligned with me, and have made me aware of potential issues that we might face in the future, so we can deal with them at the right time.

 # What do I value most?

 I value and expect honesty and transparency from people.
 This means that if I ask you something and you do not have the answer, the best option is to tell me that you do not know and we will work on it together.

-I get quite annoyed if the assumptions that others take are not made explicit (in the form of a document, message, diagram...), especially if later they prove to be wrong.
+I get quite _annoyed_ if the assumptions that others take are not made explicit (in the form of a document, message, diagram...), especially if later they prove to be wrong.
 Example: you do not tell me why you come to conclusions that are based on flawed logic - so I am not aware that the "facts" were just based on falsy ideas.

 Related to this, I value clear communication: when something is done or decided, I expect that to be explicitly documented.
 This might be a slack message, a JIRA ticket comment, a code comment, or a pull request description and explanation.